zlatnaspirala/visual-ts-game-engine/readme.md

  -Client part is browser web application.
 No reloading or redirecting.
 This is single page application.
 I use html request only for loading local/staged html (like register, login etc.).
  Networking is based on  webSocket full-duplex communication only.
-This is bad for old fasion programmers.
+This is good cross for old fasion native programmers not for web server REST oriented skills.
+No `mix` in communication usage.
  You must be conform with classic socket connection methodology and your own idea about connections.
  -webRTC can be used for any proporsion.
    Already implemented:
    -video chat webRTC (SIP) chat and data communication.
-     -multiRTC2 for old version of brosers
-     -multiRTC3 for all modern browser's and hybryd implementation (android, ios etc.)
+     -multiRTC2 for old version of brosers (UDP/TCP) -multiRTC3 for all modern browser's and hybryd implementation (android, ios etc.) (UDP/TCP)
-   -Simple facebook api script.
+   -Simple facebook api script (addson).

  -Class 'Connector' (native webSocket) used for user session staff.
   For main account session staff like login, register etc.